Hyperbolic contact symplectic lifts: Introduction

-The group of automorphisms of any Kobayashi hyperbolic complex manifold is a finite dimensional real Lie group, and Isaev \cite{Isa07, Isa08} provided a sharp classification according to the dimension of such a group.
-The group $\Aut_V M$ of automorphisms of a complex manifold $M$ preserving a hyperbolic contact structure $V$ on $M$ is also a real finite dimensional Lie group, and one can quite easily compute a bound using Lie algebra theory (see Theorem~\vref{Thm:Riccardo}), but, apparently, such a bound is not sharp and a classification {\sl \`a la} Isaev does not seem to be possible.
+The automorphism group of a Kobayashi hyperbolic complex manifold is a finite-dimensional real Lie group.
+Isaev \cite{Isa07, Isa08} provided a sharp classification of such manifolds with biholomorphism group near maximal dimension.
+Similarly, the automorphism group of a contact-hyperbolic contact manifold is a finite-dimensional real Lie group.
+Via elementary Lie theory, we prove an upper bound on its dimension: see Theorem~\vref{Thm:Riccardo}.
+This bound is not sharp.
+It does not appear to lead us to a classification in the style of Isaev.
+Finding a sharp bound remains an open problem.

-The aim of this paper is to introduce machinery that enables the construction of non-trivial examples of $V$-hyperbolic manifolds.
-For such objects, in low dimension, we aim to classify them based on the dimension of their automorphism groups.
-To precisely describe our results, we need to introduce some notation.

-A {\sl Reeb manifold} $(M, V, v)$ is the data of a complex manifold $M$ (of odd dimension) endowed with a contact structure $V$ and with a $\C$-complete holomorphic vector field $v$ acting freely on $M$ such that $v$ is a Reeb vector field for $V$.
-The Reeb manifold $(M, V, v)$ is called {\sl proper} if the $\C$-action induced by $v$ is proper.
-A Reeb manifold $(M, V, v)$ such that $M$ is $V$-hyperbolic is necessarily a proper Reeb manifold.
-The contact structure $V$ of a Reeb manifold is always given as the kernel of a unique (global and holomorphic) contact form $\xi$ such that $\xi(v)\equiv 1$ (see Subsection~\vref{subsection:Reeb} for details).
-The first part of this work aims to prove the following result: